JY-Dev/CertainColorTextView/README.md

 </LinearLayout>
 ```

+## To set the specific word you choose
 ```xml
 app:certainText="JY-Kim"
 ```
-app:certainText is to set The specific word you choose